-Orchestra teams up with UK charity to highlight climate emergency
+Chineke!
+Orchestra teams up with Christian Aid to highlight the climate emergency

-In the paper, Susan Durber, Theology Advisor at Christian Aid, writes: “From the global South, we hear the very clearest insights into the urgent situation facing us all and a challenge to do something before it is too late.
+In the paper that inspired the music, theology advisor at Christian Aid Susan Durber writes: “From the global South, we hear the very clearest insights into the urgent situation facing us all and a challenge to do something before it is too late.
 We are reminded that we need to press on for climate justice.”

-Amanda Khozi Mukwashi, CEO of Christian Aid, said in a statement: “Christian Aid has been campaigning on the devastating effects of climate change for the world’s poorest people for over a decade.
-Throughout 2020, our Climate Justice campaign is drawing attention to the urgent action needed on this global crisis.
+Amanda Khozi Mukwashi, CEO of Christian Aid, said: “Christian Aid has been campaigning on the devastating effects of climate change for the world’s poorest people for over a decade.
+Throughout 2021, our Climate Justice campaign is drawing attention to the urgent action needed on this global crisis.”

-Chineke! was set up in 2015 to provide career opportunities to exceptional classical musicians in the black and minority ethnic communities in the UK and Europe, and prides itself on celebrating diversity within the genre.
+Chineke! was set up in 2015 to provide career opportunities to exceptional classical musicians in the Black, Asian and ethnically diverse communities in the UK and Europe, and prides itself on celebrating diversity within the genre.

-Chi-chi Nwanoku OBE, founder of Chineke! said: “We’re thrilled to be working with Christian Aid on this project.
+Chi-chi Nwanoku OBE, founder of Chineke! and presenter of Chi-chi’s Classical Champions on Classic FM said: “We’re thrilled to be working with Christian Aid on this project.
 Their vision of dignity, equality and justice for all living in extreme poverty around the world – no matter their faith – is an inspiring one.

 “As someone of Nigerian and Irish descent, I recognise the stark inequalities that exist between the richest and poorest globally and want to do my bit to help.
 We are excited by Christian Aid’s creativity and vision to rally people together to stop the climate crisis.”

 Song of the Prophets: A Requiem for the Climate premieres online at 7pm BST on Wednesday 9 June.
 Click here to sign up for free tickets and find out more.